-EX-SCRA Exposing Synthetic Cannabinoid Receptor Agonists : A CLEAR awareness campaign against so called “synthetic cannabis” or “Legal Highs”.
+EX-SCRA Exposing Synthetic Cannabinoid Receptor Agonists : A CLEAR awareness campaign against so called “synthetic cannabis” originally known as “Legal Highs” now commonly called as “Spice” in the media.

 Cannabis is significantly different to most other drugs for some very important reasons: